-4.4.2 Some tenants may be eligible to apply for Social HomeBuy whilst also having the Right to Buy or Acquire (see section 4.2.3 above).
-Tenants cannot apply to buy under both statutory and voluntary schemes, but when processing Social HomeBuy applications Registered Providers (ex RSL or local authority) will need to take in to account which of the following categories (if any) an applicant falls in to:
+4.4.2 Some tenants may be eligible to apply for Social HomeBuy whilst also having the Right to Buy or Acquire (see section 4.2.2 above).
+Tenants cannot apply to buy under both statutory and voluntary schemes, but when processing Social HomeBuy applications Registered Providers will need to take in to account which of the following categories (if any) an applicant falls in to:

 - Social HomeBuy applicants who may be entitled to Right to Acquire/Right to Buy and who are already subject to a ‘suspension order’

 - Social HomeBuy applicants who could be subject to an application for a Right to Acquire/Right to Buy ‘suspension order’ during their Social HomeBuy claim and sales process

 - Social HomeBuy applicants who don’t currently have the Right to Acquire/Right to Buy but are in the process of meeting the five-year tenancy qualification period and could not be the subject of a ‘suspension order’ until they qualify for Right to Buy/Right to Acquire but where Registered Providers may wish to apply a ‘suspension status’ or

 - Social HomeBuy applicants who don’t have the Right to Acquire/Right to Buy and will therefore never be the subject of a ‘suspension order’ but where Registered Providers may wish to apply a ‘suspension status’